 Causation is key to medical negligence cases but can be difficult to prove.
 To do so successfully, you need to establish that poor levels of care were given, and this caused the injury.

-In this presentation, Anna will set out the basics of the law relating to causation to give a good grounding in the topic to medical experts.
-Anna will focus on what to look out for causation and condition and prognosis reports.
+In this presentation, Anna set out the basics of the law relating to causation to give a good grounding in the topic to medical experts.
+Anna focused on what to look out for causation and condition and prognosis reports.

 ‘Decompression surgery’ – Nick Todd